gvwilson/sdxjs/data-table/index.md

 <%- include('/_inc/file.html', {file: 'table-performance-10000-30-10.out'}) %>

--   Conclusion: column-wise is better
+-   Conclusion: column-major is better
     -   Uses less memory (presumably because labels aren't duplicated)
-    -   Cost of constructing new objects when doing select with row-wise storage outweighs cost of appending to arrays when doing filter with column-wise storage
+    -   Cost of constructing new objects when doing select with row-major storage outweighs cost of appending to arrays when doing filter with column-major storage
 -   Unfortunately makes the code itself a little more complicated to write
     -   A cost that doesn't show up in experiments